flhuihui1001/Big-data-Hadoop-and-spark/README.md

 * Once the results are stored in in HDFS, you can output the results the `hdfs dfs -cat` command piped into a Unix sort.

-1. Store the output in the file `q4_monthly.txt` .
+1. Store the output in the file `logfile_results.txt` .

 Turn in `q4_mapper.py`, `q4_reducer.py`, and `q4_run.py` in addition to `q4_monthly.txt`.

-## Make submit and submit!
+## Submitting your assignment

-As before, you should submit a single ZIP file.
-Please use the `Makefile` and the `validator.py` to make the Makefile.
-Do this by typing `make submit`.
-Be sure to edit `../user.cfg` to put in your personal information.
+Since we are using Github classroom, you will submit your assignment by "pushing" to your repo